kche309/beast-developer-guide/README.md

 ## Adding your package to BEAST package manager (CBAN)
 Your package needs to be added to [CBAN](https://github.com/CompEvol/CBAN) to be released to the public.

-Packages that have not yet undergone peer-reviewed should go into CBAN's `packages-extra.xml`.
+Packages that have not yet undergone peer-review should go into CBAN's `packages-extra.xml`.

 Packages that have been peer-reviewed should go in the xml for the corresponding beast version, e.g., `packages2.6.xml`.